 “Culture Eats Strategy for Breakfast.”
 This notorious quote by Peter Drucker seems more relevant than ever these days.

-More than money, the new wave of employees from Generation Z is motivated by opportunities to work in companies with strong, positive cultures where they can thrive and grow.
+The new wave of Generation Z employees is hungry for opportunities to work in companies with strong, positive cultures where they can thrive and grow.

-We recently had the chance of reading through the 2018 Global Culture Report, which identifies the six most important aspects of a great company culture.
+We recently had the chance of reading through the 2018 Global Culture Report, which identifies 6 most important aspects of a great company culture.

 The report calls them the Talent Magnets.
 By improving these, companies are able to build a stimulating workplace that engages and motivates both young, entry-level employees, as well as senior, more experienced ones.